ncatlab/nlab-content/pages/0/2/1/2/2120/content.md

 * _pointwise-continuous_ if it [[pointwise continuous function|pointwise continuous]] in the usual [[epsilon-delta]] (or equivalently [[open-subset]]) sense;
 * _uniformly continuous_ if it [[uniformly continuous map|uniformly continuous]] in the usual epsilon-delta (or equivalently [[entourage]]-theoretic) sense;
-* _Bishop-continuous_ if it is pointwise continuous and furthermore, the restriction to any closed and bounded interval is uniformly continuous;
+* _Bishop-continuous_ or _locally uniformly continuous_ if it is pointwise continuous and furthermore, the restriction to any closed and bounded interval is uniformly continuous;
 * _Bridges-continuous_ if ... (this one\'s kind of complicated).

 In [[classical mathematics]], these are all equivalent when the domain is itself a closed and bounded interval, and all of them except for uniform continuity are equivalent in general.
 The same equivalences hold in [[intuitionistic mathematics]], thanks to the [[fan theorem]].
 But no two of these are equivalent in [[Russian constructivism]].